Last Updated on

 Would you like to increase your art sales?
 In this post, you will discover, what your artist blog needs to generate sales and a lot of them.

-What Your Artist Blog Needs
+What Your Artist Blog Needs To Increase Art Sales

 Sales on the web reached $394.86 billion last year, a 15.6% increase compared with $341.70 billion in 2015.
 That’s the highest growth rate since 2013 when online sales grew 16.5% over 2012. – According to Stefany Zaroban

-Roughly eight-in-ten Americans are now online shoppers: 79% have made an online purchase of any type, while 51% have bought something using a cellphone and 15% have made purchases by following a link from social media sites. – According to a study by Pew Research Center
+Roughly eight-in-ten Americans are now online shoppers: 79% have made an online purchase of any type, while 51% have bought something using a cell phone and 15% have made purchases by following a link from social media sites. – According to a study by Pew Research Center

 We are not only seeing a change in how people are purchasing products but we are also seeing a change in how business conduct business.

-In the past, you would have had to invest in a brick and mortar building if you were interested in owning a business.
+Not too long ago, you would have had to invest in a brick and mortar building if you were interested in owning a business.

 You can own an art business website for about a cup of coffee a day.

-You can invest in Premium Themes, Premium Plugins and a variety of other tools to make your job easier but they are not a necessity.
+Art blogs that use WordPress as a platform have the option of using Premium Themes, Premium Plugins and a variety of other tools to make your job easier but they are not a necessity.

 What is the difference between a website and a blog?